openstack/devstack/doc/source/networking.rst

 Locally Accessible Guests
 =========================

-If you want to make you guests accessible other machines on your network, we have to connect ``br-ex`` to a physical interface.
+If you want to make you guests accessible from other machines on your network, we have to connect ``br-ex`` to a physical interface.

 Dedicated Guest Interface